A class of stochastic games and moving free boundary problems: NE Game Solution: Verification Theorem and Skorokhod Problem

-The proof of Theorem \ref{SRBM} is adapted from Kang and Williams \cite[Theorem 5.1]{KW2007} and combined with \cite[Theorem 4.3]{KW2007}.
-More precisely, we construct a sequence of approximation (random walks) to the {constrained} SRBM and use the {\it invariance principle} to establish the weak convergence.
-The main difference is that the constrained SRMB problem in this paper depends not only on the diffusion process $\pmb{X}_t$ but also on a degenerate process $\pmb{Y}_t$ indicating the remaining resource levels.
-The detailed proof of Theorem \ref{SRBM} is provided in Appendix A.
+The proof of Theorem \ref{SRBM} is easily adapted from \cite[Theorem 5.1]{KW2007}, where one constructs a sequence of approximation (random walks) to the {constrained} SRBM and use the invariance principle to establish the weak convergence.